-I answered a question on deduction from axioms on 6 October 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on deduction from axioms on Philosophy in Action Radio on 6 October 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is philosophy deduced from axioms?
 Often, I hear people claim that philosophy – particularly Ayn Rand's philosophy of Objectivism – is deduced from axioms.
 Is that right?
 Personally, I don't see how that can be: How can anything be deduced from "existence exists"?
 But in that case, what's the purpose of the axioms?

 My Answer, In Brief: The axioms are not premises for deduction in philosophy.
 They are fundamental concepts, implicit in all awareness of existence.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: